peytoncordero/DRI25/data-literacies.md

 Currently I collect through either pushshift.io or scrap permissible social media sites on my own or with my collaborator (who will have appropriate authorship).
 I know that my field of psychology is guilty of the discussion on mechanical turk and also often rely on undergraduates for experimental data collection who would have to sign up for experiments for credits in class or do the labour of working in the lab for the promises of bettering their resume for grad school applications.
 </Secret>-->

-At this time, please [Download the workshop dataset](https://raw.githubusercontent.com/GC-DRI/DRI24/main/uploads/data-literacies/Research_Data_DRI24.csv).
-As mentioned earlier this dataset is the responses from the DRI24 attendee application.
-Considering you contributed to this data set, would you evaluate this file to be a "raw" dataset?
+If you have not done so, please download [`moSmall.csv`](https://raw.githubusercontent.com/DHRI-Curriculum/data-literacies/v2.0/files/moSmall.csv) and open it from your local computer/laptop.
+As the original file has about 500,000 entries, we've taken a random sample of 1% of the [original dataset](https://github.com/metmuseum/openaccess).
+In this case, would you consider this file to be a "raw" dataset?

 <Secret>
-The dataset would be a "raw" dataset for you because you would most likely need to remove certain variables/entries to work towards your question.
+The dataset would be a "raw" dataset for you because you would most likely need to remove certain variables/entries to work towards your question or in this case our question: “What proportion of the artwork collected and/or hosted in the Met are by non cis-gender men artists?”
 </Secret>

 ### Keywords